i-like-trains72/FabricPerformanceMods/README.md

 I try to keep them updated.
 For 1.16.5!
 **THESE MODS ARE NOT OWNED BY ME THEREFORE THEIR LICENSE STILL REMAINS.
 GIVE THE DEVS CREDIT, NOT ME!
 I AM ONLY USING THIS AS A WAY FOR PEOPLE TO EASILY DOWNLOAD PERFORMANCE MODS!**

+-You can now find updates in #overlord-lair in my Discord!

 -Sodium-iris and Iris-starline are incompatible with Sodium/next.

 -C2me may cause issues on very low-end devices.